pymupdf/PyMuPDF/docs/pixmap.rst

                doc.save("ocr-images.pdf")

-   .. method:: tobytes(output="png")

-      *New in version 1.14.5:* Return the pixmap as a *bytes* memory object of the specified format -- similar to :meth:`save`.

-      :arg str output: The requested image format.
-The default is "png" for which this function equals :meth:`tobytes`.
-For other possible values see :ref:`PixmapOutput`.

-      :rtype: bytes

    ..  method:: pil_save(*args, **kwargs)

       * New in v1.17.3

       Write the pixmap as an image file using Pillow.
 Use this method for output unsupported by MuPDF.
 Examples are

-      * Formats JPEG, JPX, J2K, WebP, etc.
+      * Formats JPX, J2K, WebP, etc.
       * Storing EXIF information.
       * If you do not provide dpi information, the values *xres*, *yres* stored with the pixmap are automatically used.

-      A simple example: `pix.pil_save("some.jpg", optimize=True, dpi=(150, 150))`.
+      A simple example: `pix.pil_save("some.webp", optimize=True, dpi=(150, 150))`.
 For details on other parameters see the Pillow documentation.

-      .. note:: *(Changed in v1.18.0)* :meth:`Pixmap.save` now also sets dpi from *xres* / *yres* automatically, when saving a PNG image.
+      Since v1.22.0, PyMuPDF supports JPEG output directly.
+For both, performance reasons and for reducing external dependencies, the use of this method is no longer recommended when outputting JPEG images.

-         If Pillow is not installed an `ImportError` exception is raised.
+      :raises ImportError: if Pillow is not installed.

    ..  method:: pil_tobytes(*args, **kwargs)

       * New in v1.17.3

       Return an image as a bytes object in the specified format using Pillow.
-For example `stream = pix.pil_tobytes(format="JPEG", optimize=True)`.
+For example `stream = pix.pil_tobytes(format="WEBP", optimize=True)`.
 Also see above.
 For details on other parameters see the Pillow documentation.

-If Pillow is not installed, an `ImportError` exception is raised.
+      .raises ImportError: if Pillow is not installed.

       :rtype: bytes